nfpranta/Industrial-Attachment/Api_and_Dynamic_Form/README.md

 ## Installation

 Provide step-by-step instructions on how to install and set up your project.
-Include any commands or configuration that users need to follow.
+Include any commands or configurations that users need to follow.
 For example:

 **1. Clone this repository:** <br>
 > git clone https://github.com/nfpranta/Industrial-Attachment.git